vaquarkhan/cf-gemfire-spring-examples/README.md

 For the basic/java-config project, this XML should be added under a `src/main/resources` directory as `cache-context.xml`.
 This will include the XML into the jar during the Gradle `build` step.

+In order to build a new cluster config, follow these steps:

-1. The directory `cluster` provides a template to use for creating a cluster config zip file.
+1. This example provides a directory `cluster` as a template to use for creating a cluster config zip file.
 In order to scan packages for `@Configuration` annotation this template includes a `spring-context` jar in the `cluster/lib` directory.

-1. Add `java-config.1.6.0.RELEASE.jar` present under basic/java-config/build/libs to the cluster config template under `cluster\lib`
+1. Copy `java-config.1.6.0.RELEASE.jar` present under `basic/java-config/build/libs` to `cluster/lib`.

 1. Create a zip file with the command `zip -r config.zip cluster/`

-1. Deploy using the following `cf` command: `cf restart-gemfire <service name> --config=config.zip --spring-xml=cache-context.xml`
+1. Restart GemFire service instance using the following `cf` command: `cf restart-gemfire <service name> --config=config.zip --spring-xml=cache-context.xml`

- Using this example as a base
-perform the following steps in order to deploy it to a GemFire CloudFoundry service instance:

-- provide spring context xml in resources
-- bar